|

 habit.

-seek cool areas, like tile, the bathtub or the
+problem such as crystals, often will seek cool areas, like tile, the bathtub or the

 RESPECT: